 EU citizens already resident in the UK by the end of 2020 — and Britons living on the continent — can remain with guaranteed rights under the terms of the Brexit divorce deal (see Divorce Deal section below).
-However, there have been many complaints about how this is working out in practice for EU nationals in the UK.
+However, there have been many complaints about how this is working out in practice.

 Row over Northern Ireland Protocol

 New arrangements for Northern Ireland have been the source of early post-Brexit tension, exacerbated by a row between the UK and the EU over coronavirus vaccines.
 Anger among unionist communities over new trading arrangements contributed to a spate of rioting in early April.

 There have been calls for the Northern Ireland Protocol — part of the EU-UK divorce deal setting out a framework for post-Brexit operations — to be renegotiated.